Special Care For Children

 Children must not eat anything for eight hours before their arrival.
 Please do not allow them to suck on candy or swallow toothpaste before surgery.

 We require at least one parent to remain in the center during the surgery and recovery.
 Please do not bring other young children along.
-If your child’s surgery is scheduled near noon, you may want to bring a lunch for yourself while you are waiting.

 Please bring your child’s favorite blanket, stuffed animal or toy for added security.